kaczmareka/recognizing_news/notebooks_with_experiments/README.md

 # Notebooks used to conduct experiments

-The notebooks present in this directory were used to conduct experiments described in the thesis.
+The notebooks present in this directory were used to conduct experiments described in the work.
 To run each of them the environment `env_actaware` is needed.
 Additionally, for some of them exist other requirements listed below or in `requirements.txt` file in this directory.
 Some of the files needed GPU, therefore were run sepatarely on GoogleColab.
 Some of the notebooks require additional datasets or files.

 ## Notebooks
 * `actaware_data_preprocessing.ipynb`